-^{} The following members of the Committee participated in the examination of the present communication: Tania María Abdo Rocholl, Yadh Ben Achour, Ilze Brands Kehris, Sarah Cleveland, Ahmed Amin Fathalla, Olivier de Frouville, Christof Heyns, Ivana Jelić, Bamariam Koita, Marcia V. J. Kran, Duncan Laki Muhumuza, Photini Pazartzis, Mauro Politi, José Manuel Santos Pais, Yuval Shany and Margo Waterval.
+\\ The following members of the Committee participated in the examination of the communication: Tania María Abdo Rocholl, Yadh Ben Achour, Ilze Brands Kehris, Sarah Cleveland, Ahmed Amin Fathalla, Olivier de Frouville, Christof Heyns, Ivana Jelić, Bamariam Koita, Marcia V.J.
+Kran, Duncan Laki Muhumuza, Photini Pazartzis, Mauro Politi, José Manuel Santos Pais, Yuval Shany and Margo Waterval.

-^{} Adopted by the Committee at its 122nd session (12 March-6 April 2018).
+\ Adopted by the Committee at its 122nd session (12 March to 6 April 2018).

-- 1.1 The author of the communication is Eduardo Humberto Maldonado Iporre, a national of the Plurinational State of Bolivia born in 1968.
-He claims that the State party has violated his rights under articles 2 (1-3), 14 (1), 25 and 26 of the Covenant.
-He is represented by counsel.
-The Optional Protocol entered into force for the State party on 12 November 1982. - 1.2 On 29 October 2015, the Special Rapporteurs on new communications and interim measures, acting on behalf of the Committee, rejected the State party's request that the admissibility of the communication be considered separately from its merits.
+1.2 On 22 October 2015, the Special Rapporteurs on new communications and interim measures, acting on behalf of the Committee, rejected the State party's request that the admissibility of the communication be considered separately from its merits.